Irish Bacon and Cabbage

 2 bottles of Guinness

 Grind all dry ingredients and mix.
 Add shallots.
-Rinse beef and place in
+Rinse beef and place

-mixture.
-Place meat back into container, cover and set out in a cool spot,
+the spice/salt mixture.
+Place meat back into container, cover and set

-or in the refridgerator.
-Once a day for 7 days, rub the meat with one seventh
+out in a cool spot, or in the refridgerator.
+Once a day for 7 days, rub

-of the mixture, turn over and re-cover.
-Leave the liquid that forms with the
+the meat with one seventh of the mixture, turn over and re-cover.
+Leave

-meat.
-At the end of seven days place meat and liquid into a big pot -add water
+the liquid that forms with the meat.
+At the end of seven days place meat

-to top up and cover the meat and boil until the meat is tender.(a fork should
+boil until the meat is tender.(a fork should just barely be able to lift

-just barely be able to lift up strands of meat) Change water adding clean
+up strands of meat) Change water adding clean water and boil for another

-water and boil for another 30 minutes.
+30 minutes.
 Then add carrots,onions, and potatoes.
+Cook until almost

 Serves 3